AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-to-objects-areas-license-types.md

 >[!NOTE]
 >
 >Users with a Light license or a Contributor license has limited sharing capabilities.
-For more information, see [Adobe Workfront licenses overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).
+For more information, see [Licenses overview](/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/licenses-overview.md).
 >
 >External users cannot search for items in Workfront.
 They can view documents and calendars that are specifically shared with them.
 They can also see the users that share items with them.